Nexmo/station/_documentation/voice/voice-api/guides/troubleshooting.md

 ## Timeouts

-When Nexmo sends a webhook to your Answer URL it expects the server to respond in a certain timeframe:
+When Nexmo sends a webhook to your Answer URL it expects the server to respond in a certain time frame:

 1. The TCP connection should be established within 3 seconds.
 2. The HTTP response (NCCO) should be returned within 5 seconds.